-- The existing Weber County Code is proposed to be amended to account for the great diversity of products and potential block lengths, both with and without an intervening walkway.
-The proposed amendments are contained within Table 2. - Private roadways may be used to determine street-block length.
+- o The existing Weber County Code is amended to account for the great diversity of products and potential block lengths, both with and without an intervening walkway. - o Private roadways may be used when determining street-block length.

 Building Setbacks